DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - 🌟**Data in use**:
       - ✏️CASB solution often combines DLP, a web application firewall with some type of authentication and authorization, and a network firewall in a single solution; A CASB solution is helpful for protecting data in use (and data in transit)
   - 🟢**Pseudonymization**: refers to the process of using pseudonyms or alias to represent other data
-       - A pseudonym is an alias, and pseudonymization can prevent data from directly identifying an entity (i.e. person)
+       - A pseudonym is an alias, and pseudonymization can prevent data from directly identifying an entity (i.e. person).
+       -  Pseudonymization is the process of replacing some data with an identifier, such as apseudonym.
+       - However, if applying pseudonymization techniques, the GDPR still applies
        - the process can be reversed
   - 🟢**Tokenization**: use of a token, typically a random string of characters that ✏️remains the same for each instance of that data, to replace other data.
 Tokenization replaces other data with a random string of characters.
 These tokens are then matched to the actual values for secure lookups as needed.
        - note that tokenization is similar to pseudonymization in that they are both used to represent other data, and the token or pseudonym have no meaning or value outside the process that creates and links them to that data